 Don't Miss: Everything You Need to Know About Woks

-Swirl in another 1 tablespoon oil, then add the Longer-Cooking Veggies.
+Swirl in another 1 tablespoon oil, then add the veggies.
 Stir-fry for 2 minutes.

-Swirl in 1 more tablespoon oil; add 3 cloves minced garlic and the Quicker-Cooking Veggies.
+Swirl in 1 more tablespoon oil; add 3 cloves minced garlic and the veggies.
 Stir-fry until the vegetables are tender, 2 to 4 minutes more.

 Return the cooked protein and the sauce you mixed up to the wok.
 Cook, gently stirring, until well-coated and hot, 1 to 2 minutes.